MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-arc-servers-connectivity.md

 #### Proxy server or firewall connection (optional)

-If the machine uses a firewall or a proxy server to communicate over the internet, the agent connects outbound using the HTTP protocol.
+If the machine uses a firewall or a proxy server to communicate over the internet, the agent connects outbound using the HTTPS protocol.

 If outbound connectivity is restricted by your firewall or a proxy server, make sure to allow the IP ranges as per the [Connected Machine agent network requirements](/azure/azure-arc/servers/network-requirements).
 When you only allow the required IP ranges or domain names for the agent to communicate with the service, use [service tags and URLs](/azure/azure-arc/servers/network-requirements#service-tags) to configure your firewall or proxy server.

-If you deploy extensions on your Azure Arc-enabled servers, every extension has its own endpoint, and you must also allow all corresponding URLs in the firewall or proxy.
+If you deploy extensions on your Azure Arc-enabled servers, every extension connects to its own endpoint or endpoints, and you must also allow all corresponding URLs in the firewall or proxy.
 Adding these endpoints will ensure granular secured network traffic to meet principle of least privilege (PoLP).

 #### Private Link